VIXSORD/Hangman/README.md

 # Hangman
-This is simply the recreation of hangman game I found in youtube, thanks to kite.
+This is simply the recreation of hangman game I got it on youtube, thanks to kite.